quiltdata/t4/docs/Technical Reference.md

 ### AWS Service Catalog

 1. Email [contact@quiltdata.io](mailto:contact@quiltdata.io)
-to with your AWS account ID to request access to Quilt through the AWS Service Catalog.
+with your AWS account ID to request access to Quilt through the AWS Service Catalog.

 1. Click the service catalog link from the email.
+Arrive at the Service Catalog.
-Click Import.
+Click IMPORT, lower right.

     ![](./imgs/import.png)